Academic Advising & Support

-Note that most advisors are not available on a drop-in basis.
-E-mail your advisor to book an appointment.
+Please note that most advisors are not available on a drop-in basis.
+To book an appointment, email your advisor directly.

 Undergraduate Program Coordinator

-For inquiries related to course registration, field school payment, and undergraduate programs in general, contact:
+For inquiries related to course registration, field school payments, and general undergraduate program information, please contact:

 Undergraduate Advising

-For inquiries related to course choices and prerequisites, degree requirements, academic mentoring and career planning, contact your program advisor below.
+For guidance on course selections, prerequisites, degree requirements, academic mentoring, and career planning, please contact your program advisor listed below.

 EOS-South 161